Invoicing

 The account statement shows the previous balance, payments made, monthly charges, any adjustments and, where applicable, reimbursements from the Employers' Mutual Insurance (Mutualité des employeurs - MDE).
 Further information can be found in the 'Front of the account statement' section.

-It is required to pay the balance within 10 days of the account statement being issued, even in the event of a contestation.
+The amount shown as 'Amount to be paid before DD.MM.YYYY' on the account statement must be paid within 10 days of the account statement being issued, even in case of a contestation.
 Under certain conditions, a payment schedule can be granted.

 Contributions that are not paid by the due date will incur default interest, starting from the 1st day of the 1st month following the due date.
 The default interest rate is set at 0.6% per full calendar month, with fractions of months being disregarded.